Posted on: September 11, 2025

 When the inspector is done with the inspection, you will receive a restaurant score.
 If you were accompanying the inspector during the inspection, you may already have determined an idea of what your final score is.

-Restaurants are typically assigned letter grades, such as A, B, or C, to indicate their compliance with food regulations.
-Inspectors generally assign points based on the number and severity of health code violations in restaurants and then convert that score to a letter grade.
-This letter grade system is designed to make the scores easily comprehensible for consumers.
+- Letter Grade System: Restaurants are assigned letter grades, such as A, B, or C, based on their compliance with food regulations, with inspectors assigning points based on the number and severity of health code violations.